 The output amplifier is optimized for capacitance to ground (C_L) directly on the output pin.
 Increased capacitance causes higher peaking with an increase in bandwidth.
 The optimum range for most applications is ~1.0pF to ~6pF.
 The optimum value can be achieved through a combination of PC board trace capacitance (C_T) and an external capacitor (C{OUT}) .
-A good method to maintain control over the output pin capacitance is to minimize the trace length (C_T) to the next component, and include a discrete surface mount capacitor (C{OUT}) directly at the output pin.
+A good method to maintain control over the output pin capacitance is to minimize the trace length (C_T) to the next component, and include a discrete surface mount capacitor (C{OUT}) .